Emamatcyber90/frederic-hemberger.de/src/articles/2014-04-25-track-deployments-with-piwik-annotation-api.md

 ## A word about security

 Make sure this script is not publicly accessible, as the API token works like a password to your entire Piwik installation.
-It's recommended to create an additional user with administrative access to just this very project you want to track.
+It’s recommended to create an additional user with administrative access to just this very project you want to track.
 Also, if the request is sent over untrusted networks, we highly advise that you use a HTTPS request instead.

 ### References